Bug report #15103

 An additional idea would be to enable/disable the form "in front" behavior per feature form.
 KDE has such a "per Window" setting which forces the Window to stay on top of all the other Windows.
 In older versions KDE also had a button in the Window title bar for this to quickly enable/disable this behavior.

-#8 Updated by Harrissou Santanna about 4 years ago
+#8 Updated by Harrissou Santanna over 4 years ago

 I don't really care about these forms.
 I can close them as I can not.
 It doesn't matter they're open (and hidden) given that I do not compare features through this way and if I need to see again values of a feature, I just need to click on it and open a new form.